liuchennn1414/dsa4266_tundra/README.md

     ```
     bash ~/miniconda.sh -b
     ```
-3. Remove the Miniconda installer
+3. Remove the Miniconda installer (OPTIONAL)
     ```
     rm ~/miniconda.sh
     ```
-4. Activate conda
+4. Activate conda (If you accidentally close the terminal, you will need to run this command again)
     ```
     source $HOME/miniconda3/bin/activate
     ```